“11. Young Women,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Young Women leaders and class presidencies encourage young women and their families to learn the gospel at home.
 Leaders study the gospel and share with the young women what they learn.
 They invite class members to share at church what they are learning at home.

-Young Women classes meet on Sundays to strengthen faith, build unity, strengthen families and homes, and make plans to accomplish the work of salvation and exaltation.
+Young Women classes meet on Sundays to strengthen faith, build unity, strengthen families and homes, and make plans to participate in God’s work of salvation and exaltation.
 Class presidencies, supported by adult leaders, plan Sunday meetings.

 Class meetings are held on the second and fourth Sundays of the month.
 They last 50 minutes.
+Meetings begin with a prayer.
 A member of the class presidency conducts.
 She leads the class in reciting the theme and counseling together about assignments and other matters.

 If a ward has more than one Young Women class, they meet separately.
 However, they may meet together when there is a special need.
 Young women and young men may occasionally combine for a Sunday lesson, as coordinated by the bishopric and the Young Women presidency.